Grateful

 GRAVEL

 Presented by the Mad River Riders.
-Hosted by Sugarbush Resort Mt Ellen July 29th, 2023
+Hosted by Sugarbush Resort Mt Ellen July 27th, 2024

 Grateful Gravel is a concoction from the minds of cycling enthusiast Dead Heads in the Mad River Valley that blends the worlds of endurance sports and music festivals into one event.
 Two entertainment endeavors that collide to move you brightly.
 Grateful Gravel provides a challenging cycling event featuring some of Vermont's most picturesque landscapes and gravel roads that segues into a face melting gathering of community and friends to enjoy the song catalog of Hunter, Garcia, and the rest of the Grateful Dead.

-The day begins with a 35, 44, or 60 mile gravel ride starting from Sugarbush Resort's Mt Ellen that makes your legs scream louder than Donna Jean during a mid-70’s Playing in the Band.
+The day begins with a 35, 44, or 60 mile gravel ride starting from Sugarbush Resort's, Mt Ellen that makes your legs scream louder than Donna Jean during a mid-70’s Playing in the Band.

-An epic after party at Mt Ellen follows the ride.
-Zach Nugent, one of the best to cover the Grateful Dead, will play one of the most well known Grateful Dead shows, Cornell, 5/8/77, in its ENTIRETY!.
 All riders can refuel after the ride with a small meal provided by Sugarbush and a beer compliments of Lawson's Finest Liquids.
 Additional food and beverage from Sugarbush and Lawsons will be available for purchase.

 Friends and family are welcome!
 Children under 12 are free.
-General admission for those 12 and over is $20.
+General admission for those 12 and over is $30.
 Concert admission is included with rider registration.
 Two nights of camping in the Mt Ellen parking lot can be purchased through the registration link.

-All event proceeds benefit the Mad River Riders, the MRV's non-profit mountain bike club.
+ALL event proceeds benefit the Mad River Riders, the MRV's non-profit mountain bike club.

 Come join us for an epic summer weekend in Vermont!